ksaadDE/rustgotchas/rust_module_fuckery.md

 The (dis)advantage of multiple bin crates is obvious, you will need to execute them individually using `--bin` flag of the compiler / runner, e.g. `cargo run --bin <fname without rs>`

 ## How to import stuff globally using `lib.rs`?
-Nice to know is also that you can import things like Rocket or Diesel globally using Lib.rs:
+Nice to know is also that you can "import" external crates like Rocket or Diesel globally using Lib.rs:
 ```rust
 // lib.rs
 // your consts here